-7 Things to do in a day in Gruyeres, Switzerland
+7 Things to do in One Day in Gruyeres, Switzerland

 Switzerland is one of the most picturesque countries in the world and the region of Gruyère is no exception.
 Located just over an hour away from Montreux, Gruyère is in French Switzerland and it’s famous for, you guessed it… gruyère cheese!